freenas/freenas7/misc/readme.txt

 ################ History Change logs ##############

 FreeNAS 0.68 (UNRELEASE!):
-- Need a 32MB of minimal disk space for installing now
+- Need a 32MB of minimal disk space for installing (since 0.67, but forget to mention it)
 - Fixed su permisson
 - Fixed FTP anonymous login that was not disabled (thanks
 - Added DHCP client option for LAN interface (WebgUI only).
 Thanks to Volker Theile